phanreach/Readmes/README.md

     8. The program generate a random word from the "words" list
     9. A while loop is used to iterate until the game is over.
 Inside the loop, the hangman image is printed based on the number of wrong guess
     10. If player reach limit guess , the player loses and the correct word is displayed
-    11. If they player successfully guesses all the letters in the word.
-The player win and their score is incremented by 10 (only register player)
-    12. Program prompts player to enter their guess , if the guess matches the word, the player wins. otherwise , the program check if the guess contains any correct letters.
+    11. Program prompts player to enter their guess , if the guess matches the word, the player wins. otherwise , the program check if the guess contains any correct letters.
 If yes, those letter are added to the "playerGuesses" list. if no, "wrongCount" is incremented.
-    13. After each guess, the "playGame" method of the player object is called
+    12. After each guess, the "playGame" method of the player object is called
-    14. Once the game is over, the program is closed, and the Scanners are closed.
+    13. Once the game is over, the program is closed, and the Scanners are closed.
-    15. The code also includes two helper methods: "printHangedMan" to display the hanged man's image and "printWordState" to print the current state of the guessed word.
+    14. The code also includes two helper methods: "printHangedMan" to display the hanged man's image and "printWordState" to print the current state of the guessed word.